hyperledger-labs/fabric-ansible-collection/docs/source/roles/endorsing_organization.rst

 This role allows you to quickly build Hyperledger Fabric components for an endorsing organization.
 An endorsing organization has a certificate authority and a peer.

-This role works with  the IBM Hyperledger Fabric Support Offering running in a Red Hat OpenShift or Kubernetes cluster.
+This role works with the  IBM Support for Hyperledger Fabric software or the Hyperledger Fabric Open Source Stack running in a Red Hat OpenShift or Kubernetes cluster.

 Parameters
 ----------

   api_endpoint (required)
-    The URL for the IBM Hyperledger Fabric Support console.
+    The URL for the Fabric operations console.

     | **Type**: str

   api_authtype (required)

-    ``basic`` - Authenticate to the IBM Hyperledger Fabric Support console using basic authentication.
+    ``basic`` - Authenticate to the Fabric operations console using basic authentication.
 You must provide both a valid API key using *api_key* and API secret using *api_secret*.

     | **Type**: str

   api_key (required)
-    The API key for the IBM Hyperledger Fabric Support console.
+    The API key for the Fabric operations console.

     | **Type**: str

   api_secret
-    The API secret for the IBM Hyperledger Fabric Support console.
+    The API secret for the Fabric operations console.

     Only required when *api_authtype* is ``basic``.

     | **Type**: str

   api_timeout
-    The timeout, in seconds, to use when interacting with theIBM Hyperledger Fabric Support console.
+    The timeout, in seconds, to use when interacting with theFabric operations console.

     | **Type**: int
     | **Default value**: ``60``